Olu-AnuAkin-Akinyemi/Grimora/README.md

 **Grimora** draws inspiration from:

-- Ancient Kemetic (Egyptian) wisdom and Ma'at philosophy
+- Kemetic (ancient Egyptian) wisdom and Ma'at philosophy
 - Historical alchemy and Khemia traditions
 - The classical Trivium and Quadrivium
 - Modern STEM education best practices
-- African-centered approaches to science and mathematics
+- "Holistic"-centered approaches to science and mathematics

 ---